Check out our ENGINEERING ACADEMY: EXPLORING ELECTRICITY CAMP on July 16-20

 Explore the world of engineering in this exciting, hands-on camp!
-Discover the different roles that engineers play in the world, and see many of the fields engineering can be applied to, including architecture, transportation and aerospace.
-We'll look at mechanical, structural, electrical, and control system engineering, and discover the scientific principles at work behind them, including Newton's laws, work, energy, simple machines, friction, gravity, heat, electricity, and fluid forces.
+Discover the variety of different roles that engineers play in the world, and see many of the fields engineering can be applied to, including architecture, transportation and aerospace.
+We'll learn the basics of mechanical, structural, electrical, and control system engineering, and discover the scientific principles at work behind them, including Newton's laws, work, energy, simple machines, friction, gravity, heat, electricity, and fluid forces.
 You'll get the chance to participate in hands-on activities and friendly competitions, as we build structures, vehicles, catapults, and rockets.
 Time will be available to discuss topics of interest to the students as the week progresses.
-Open to students ages 11-15.

 1197 South Lumpkin Street, Athens, GA 30602

 Dale Autry earned his M.Ed. in Science Education from the University of Georgia and his M.S. in Aeronautics and Astronautics from Purdue University.
 Originally from Athens, GA, he attended the U.S. Air Force Academy, where he earned his B.S. in Engineering Sciences before going on to complete his studies at the U.S. Air Force Test Pilot School.
 Dale returned to Georgia to teach chemistry and AP physics at Clarke County High School, and now teaches science at Prince Avenue High School.
-He also currently serves as an instructor for the UGA-Duke Talent Identification Programs (TIP) for gifted middle- and high-school students.
-This is Dale's third year as a Summer Academy instructor.
+This is Dale's seventh year as a Summer Academy instructor.

 A detailed list of supplies needed for your camp program will be emailed to you two weeks before camp begins.